facebook

 View Products

-First Generation: 7.3L V8 Powerstroke (1994-1998): The first generation 7.3L Power Stroke engine debuted in 1994 and set new standards in the diesel truck industry with its innovative wastegate turbocharger, direct injection system using HUEI fuel injectors, and air-to-air intercooler.
-The engine was first used in Ford Super Duty trucks and quickly gained a reputation for performance and durability.
+The first-generation 7.3L Powerstroke engine, introduced in 1994, set a new benchmark for the diesel truck industry with its innovative exhaust bypass turbocharger, direct injection system with HUEI fuel injectors, and air-to-air intercooler.
+Initially used in the Ford Super Duty truck, it quickly gained a reputation for its exceptional performance and durability.

 • Manufacturer: Navistar